ShaunJPartridge/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
-This repo will consist of my projects that are done with the following technologies: SQL, Google Sheets, R, Tableau, and Power BI
+This repo consists of my projects done with the following technologies: SQL, Google Sheets, R, Tableau, and Power BI.